C2H6O/AndroidReactor/README.md

 * [Counter](https://github.com/floschu/AndroidReactor/tree/master/countersample): Most Basic Counter Example.
 It uses `ViewModelReactor` for an Activity.
 * [Github Search](https://github.com/floschu/AndroidReactor/tree/master/githubsample): Github Repository Search.
 It uses `ViewModelReactor` for a Fragment.
 * [Save State Example](https://github.com/floschu/AndroidReactor/tree/master/savestatesample): Like the Counter.
 Basic but it uses `onSaveInstanceState` to preserve the `Reactor`'s state on process death.
 * [Watchables](https://github.com/floschu/Watchables): A Movie and TV Show Watchlist Application.
-It uses [Koin](https://github.com/InsertKoinIO/koin) as DI Framework to inject dependencies into a `Reactor.
+It uses [Koin](https://github.com/InsertKoinIO/koin) as DI Framework to inject dependencies into a `Reactor`.

 ## Author